zamboni86/jenkins/README.md

 Jenkins implementation with docker.
 Typical jenkins installations require configuration by user interaction.
 This repository aims to provide a repeatable installation with configuration through the following folders/files:

 * plugins.txt: Configuration of pluggins

-* groovy/*:    Seed job to create jobs via the job dsl plugin.
-Jobs under the groovy folder will be automatically created
+Using the job dsl plugin, the following will be created automatically:
+* groovy/folder.groovy: Creates folder structure
+* groovy/*: Creates any jobs defined under ./groovy/**/*.groovy